SixArm/unix-shell-script-kit/README.md

 ### Software

-Software: An internal software error has been detected.
+An internal software error has been detected.
 This should be limited to non-operating system related errors as possible.

 ```sh